Coronavirus Relief for Homeowners and Renters: A Resource Guide

 State and local eviction moratoriums

 Much like the eviction moratorium detailed in the CARES Act, similar moratoriums have been issued by state and local governments to protect all renters in their jurisdictions, and not just those who live in public housing.
-To learn more about city- or state-specific eviction moratoriums, check out this comprehensive list of cities and states that have paused evictions amid the pandemic.
+To learn more about city- or state-specific eviction moratoriums, check out this comprehensive list of cities and states that have paused evictions and foreclosures amid the pandemic.

 Regardless of whether you’re covered under an eviction moratorium, the best thing to do is speak to your landlord or property manager about your current financial situation.
 They might still be willing or able to work out a payment plan with you to avoid eviction.

 Rental support through Fannie Mae

 If you live in a rental property that’s financed by Fannie Mae, you may qualify for additional rental support through its Disaster Response Network.
 With the help of HUD-approved housing advisors, renters affected by COVID-19 can get help with their housing situation, financial coaching and budgeting, and more.
 Call the Disaster Response Network to learn more about the program and its eligibility requirements: 877-542-9723.

 Rental support through 211.org

 It can be difficult to find help in these trying times.
 Thankfully, 211.org, sponsored by United Way, offers an easy way to find information and resources related to COVID-19 in your area, including financial assistance and other support services.
 Visit the site today to learn more about the help that’s available to you.

 Get the financial relief you need right now